Yichen-Z/CIS536/readme.txt

 Checkpoint 2 Scope
 - Multiple txt files
 - "Localized" inverted indices

-Outputs
-- dictionary.txt
-    list of all stemmed words, one per line alphabetical
-    word-code starts with 0
-- one local inverted index per chunk in the dataset ignore stop words identified in checkpoint 1 word-code word doc-freq (doc-id, tf) (doc-id, tf) ... in ascending word-code order submit only 2 of these
-- any other stats that would be useful for search engine document lengths corpus document count
-- this readme

 Observations:
     Running read_chunks() on one of the files without any processing of the text: